jbarroso/clean-code/README.md

 ## Using Code That Does Not Yet Exist
 Sometimes you have boundaries in your system that represents things that had not been designed yet.

-You can create your own interface with the idea of how this should work and implement a Fake implementation for testing propuses.
+You can create your own interface with the idea of how this should work and implement a Fake implementation for testing purposes.
 See the Adapter pattern.
 ## Clean Boundaries
 When we use code that is out of our control special care must be taken to protect our investment and make sure future change is not too costly.